chiayolin/nbc/README.md

 ![DTOB](https://dl.dropboxusercontent.com/u/221687308/www/resources/github/dtob_logo.png)

 DTOB is written in C and it stands for <b>Decimal to Binary and Binary to Decimal Converter</b>.
 Therefore, you can use DTOB to convert binary numbers to decimal numbers, or decimal numbers to binary numbers.
 It provides two ways to convert number bases.
-You can ethier input numbers directly through the terminal, or enter the interactive mode.
+You can either input numbers directly through the terminal, or enter the interactive mode.

 ## Installing